- Diversity, Equity, and Inclusion

 - Major-Approved elective(s):

 - At least 3 credits total.
-All academic courses are allowed, except: PE courses, courses numbered 10xx, or ROTC courses below the 3000-level.
+All academic courses are allowed, except: PE courses, courses numbered 10xx, Engineering AEW's, or ROTC courses (unless cross-listed with an academic department).

 - One CS-approved Probability course (can be used to satisfy another major requirement):